joshakeman/notes/ultimate_go/ultimate-go.md

 rwMutex.RLock() lets goroutines read the data concurrently UNLESS there's a write happening, then there's a lock exchange.
 But this is a bit slower mutex to use...

 Multiple instruction sets across a program can use the same mutex ... but mutexes cause latency and latency si death, so we want to do the minimum amount inside a mutex.

+## 9.4 Race Detection

+Go's race detector has been around since 1.3 ... when they introduced it they ran it against the standard library and found races ...

+race detection is built into go build and go test ...

+Finding data races can be impossible ... i've been in shops where it's taken like three years ...

+I've written code before that got so out of hand on complexity /concurrency that the race detector helped me see someting I didn't see ... that's probably a cue to refactor

+Most the time I run the race detector on go test.

+If the race detector finds a race, you have a race.
+Fix it ... if it doesn't find one it doesn't guarantee you don't have one.
+You could have them on different platforms because their scheduler works differently.